-ELA (English Language Arts - Reading/Writing): We are entering Unit 2 in Wonders which will include genre studies of both folktales and poetry.
+ELA (English Language Arts - Reading/Writing): We are working on Unit 2 in Wonders which includes genre studies of both folktales and poetry.
 ELA focus skills this month will include theme, making predictions, Greek and Latin roots and personification.

-Math: Module 2: We will cover topics such as multi-digit multiplication, decimal multiplication, partial quotients and multi-digit division.
+Math: Module 2: Covering topics such as multi-digit multiplication, decimal multiplication, partial quotients and multi-digit division.